Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Neural Calibration

 The previous part designed a univariate mapping from the original model output to a calibrated one.
-We further learn to use the whole validation data to train an auxiliary neural network.
+We further learn to use the whole development data to train an auxiliary neural network.

-The neural network $g(\bx)$ learns to fix the ``unfairness'' by using all necessary features from the validation set.
-Our intuition is simple: if we observe a field-level calibration error over the validation set on the specific field $z$, then we should find a way to fix it by learning a function of both the model output and the field $z$.
-Since in many cases $z$ is a part of the input $\bx$, we can directly learn a function of $\bx$.
-Here we do not restrict the form of neural network for $g(\bx)$.
+The neural network $g(\bx)$ learns to fix the field-level miscalibration or biases by using all necessary features from the development set.
+Our intuition is simple: if we observe a field-level calibration error over the validation set on a specific field $z$, then we should find a way to fix it by learning a function of both the model output and the field $z$.
+In practice, a decision-maker probably cares about the biases in more than one field, for example, an advertising system should have a low bias on the user-level, the ad-level, and the advertiser-level.
+Considering that in many cases, $z$ is a part of the input $\bx$, we can directly learn a function of $\bx$.

+We do not restrict the form of neural network for $g(\bx)$.
 For example, one can use a multi-layered perceptron for general data mining task, a convolution neural network for image inputs, or a recurrent neural network for sequential data.

-\section{Learning pipeline}
+\subsection{Learning pipeline}

-In this section, we would like to describe the actual learning pipeline for real-world application that uses Neural Calibration to improve the performance.
-Suppose that we want to train a model with labeled binary classification data, and the target is to make reliable and fair probabilistic predictions during inference on the unseen data.
+Now we would like to describe how to use Neural Calibration to improve the performance in real-world machine-learning-powered applications.
+Suppose that we want to train a model with a set of labeled binary classification data, and the target is to make reliable probabilistic predictions during inference on the unseen data.
 We put forward the following pipeline of Neural Calibration:

-\textbf{Step 1.} Split the dataset at hand into a training set $\bD_{\tr}$ and a validation set $\bD_{\val}$.
+\textbf{Step 1.} Split the dataset at hand into a training set $\bD_{\tr}$ and a development (validation) set $\bD_{\val}$.

 \textbf{Step 2.} Train a base model $f(\bx)$ over the training set $\bD_{\tr}$.
-If necessary, select the model and tune the hyper-parameters by testing on the validation set.
+If necessary, select the model and tune the hyper-parameters by evaluating on the validation set.